srldl/edit-tabletest/README.md

 - Column header names must use letters A-Z, a-z, 0-9 or underscore ("_") or hyphen ("-").
 Space is not allowed.

- ## Known larger issues
+ ## Known issues
- - Search does not work yet.
+ - autocomplete goes behind the horizontal slider bar for the last rows.

- - Sometimes the ability to select a row gets stuck.
-If so, refresh browser.
+ Also please see issues.